 The Group has the following divisions which are its reportable segments.
-These divisions offer different services and are managed separately.
+These divisions offer different services and are managed separately by region.

-Reportable segments

-Rest of the World ("RoW") Betting RoW Betting AV United States

-Operations

-Betting and gaming solutions Live streaming solutions for online, mobile and retail sports betting Sports entertainment, betting and gaming
+Reportable segments Operations Rest of the World Betting and gaming solutions ("RoW") Betting RoW Betting AV Live streaming solutions for online, mobile and retail sports betting United States Sports entertainment, betting and gaming